2sky/Vidyano/README.md

-# Vidyano Web2 Client
+# Vidyano Web²

-The Vidyano Web2 Client provides a modern out of the box scaffolded UI that connects to a Vidyano backend.
+The Vidyano Web² client provides a modern out of the box scaffolded UI that connects to a Vidyano backend.

 ## Dependencies

 This project is heavily based on the [Polymer project](https://www.polymer-project.org/). if you want to add your own web components to your application, check out the site for all library documentation, including getting started guides and tutorials, developer reference, and more.

-Apart from Polymer, the Vidyano Client also uses a number of support libraries such as:
+Apart from Polymer, the Vidyano Web² client also uses a number of support libraries such as:

 * [bignumber.js](https://github.com/MikeMcl/bignumber.js/)
 * [moment.js](http://momentjs.com/)